sverweij/dependency-cruiser/doc/rules-reference.md

   part of a rule, the `to` part won't make sense.
 This is why dependency-cruiser will ignore the `to` part of these rules.
 - For similar reasons `orphan` is not allowed in the `to` part of rules.
-- (_for API users only_) to prevent dependency-cruiser from
-  needlessly running the orphan detection algorithm, it only runs it when there's an orphan rule in the rule set.
-If you want to have the detection in without a rule set or without an orphan rule, pass `forceOrphanCheck: true` as part of the `pOptions` parameter.

 ### `reachable` - detecting dead wood